 The Specific Areas are:

-As prescribed in the Early Year Foundation Stage Curriculum, the children learn through play and practical activities, so at Mildmay we plan and teach in practical ways, and so you will not see children sitting completing worksheets.
-For example, instead of filling out a worksheet on subtraction, the children enjoy subtracting during a topic on Fire-fighters by using water pistols and plastic bottles (a much more fun and exciting way of teaching!)
+In the Foundation Stage, we do not make a distinction between work and play.
+Children learn through planned & spontaneous play activities and staff will decide when child-initiated or adult-led activities would provide the most effective learning opportunities.
+Our aim is to plan and teach in practical ways, so you will not see children sitting completing worksheets.
+For example, instead of filling out a worksheet on subtraction, the children may enjoy subtracting during a topic on Fire-fighters by using water pistols and plastic bottles (a much more fun and exciting way of teaching!)

 Members of the Foundation Stage Team work alongside the children’s play and ideas to move thinking and learning to the next level through questions, challenge and role modelling.
 We also come together at least twice a day for class based or group learning which focuses on key skills and knowledge including the teaching of Phonics for Reading and Writing and Mathematical Skills.

 We observe and record key moments of the children’s development and share these with parents via an online Learning Journey called ‘Tapestry’.
 Mildmay uses Tapestry as one of several forms of assessment within the Foundation Stage and all staff working with the children has the opportunity to record these moments.
 One of the fantastic features of Tapestry is that parents can also add observations/wow moments from home to the child’s journey.
 This is a great way of supporting the school in assessing the ‘whole’ child to include information outside the school environment; it also provides Teachers with opportunities to celebrate any achievements children make at home, such as learning to ride their bike without stabilisers or swimming without arm bands.